Waikato/wekaDeeplearning4j/docs/install.md

 ```

 # Using wekaDeeplearning4j in a maven project
 It is also possible to include this package as maven project.
-As of now it is now provided in any maven repository, therefore you need to install this package to your local `.m2` repository:
+As of now it is not provided in any maven repository, therefore you need to install this package to your local `.m2` repository:

 ```bash
 $ git clone https://github.com/Waikato/wekaDeeplearning4j.git